Trump accused of inappropriate touching by two women

 Updated: 2016-10-13 09:27

-Republican US presidential nominee Donald Trump speaks at a campaign rally in Panama City, Florida, US, October 11, 2016.
+Supporters of Republican US presidential nominee Donald Trump recite the US Pledge of Allegiance at a campaign rally in Panama City, Florida, US, October 11, 2016.
 [Photo/Agencies]

 That video has damaged Trump's poll numbers, particularly with women voters.
 He was chastised by Republican leaders, and some called on him to drop out of the presidential race.

 Trump has apologized for his remarks, which he called private "locker room" talk.
 During the presidential debate on Sunday, he said he had not actually kissed women without permission nor groped them.